05nelsonm/dojo_interaction_script/README.md

 3) Open the script up in an editor by executing in terminal:  `nano control_dojo.sh`

-4) Read the instructions at the top of the script
+4) Follow the instructions at the top of the script

 4) Make the script executable by executing in terminal: `chmod +x control_dojo.sh`